-Jan Willem started his musical career at early age of 5 by giving first concerts and taking professional music lessons in Piano, Keyboard, singing (tenor), (e) guitar and pipe organ.
-He was involved in several musical projects, events, bands, choirs as soloist, musician, conductor, singer and actor.
-During his early education composing and conducting became an important output of his creative work.
-After a 2 year apprenticeship as a Church-musician and choir-conductor at the age of 14, he conducted several choirs and performed his music and arrangements.
-Besides school he went to University for Music and Theatre Hamburg where he took composition and orchestration lessons with Prof. Dr. Wolfgang Andreas Schultz (student of György Ligeti).
+Jan Willem´s musical career started at the early age of five by giving concerts and taking professional music lessons.
+He was involved in several musical projects, events, bands, choirs, as musician, conductor, singer and actor.
+Early on, composing and conducting became an important output of his creative work.
+After starting a two year apprenticeship as a church-musician and choir-conductor at the age of 14, he conducted several choirs and performed his music and arrangements.
+Besides school, he went to the University for Music and Theatre Hamburg where he were studying composition and orchestration with Prof. Dr Wolfgang Andreas Schultz (former student of György Ligeti).

-Jan Willem received first national wide attention in the german TV competition “Dein Song” by KIKA/ZDF in 2014 where he was selected to be one of 16 finalists to perform his Rock and Roll Song live in TV.
+Jan Willem first received nation-wide attention in the German TV competition “Dein Song” by KIKA/ZDF in 2014 where he was selected to be one of 16 finalists to perform his composition in live TV.

-In several public and private masterclasses and workshops for film music and orchestration including professionals like Michael Giacchino, Balz Bachmann, Marcel Vaid, Oliver Paulus, Benjamin Köthe, Jan Willem could exchange and extend and his experiences.
-In 2014, he was awarded a scholarship for “Filmsound Hamburg” where he could learn from composers like Javier Navarette, Oliviere Deriviere, Chris Huelsbeck or Lisle Moore.
+Through public and private masterclasse as well as composition and orchestration workshops, Jan Willem learned alongside professionals as such as Balz Bachmann, Marcel Vaid, Benjamin Köthe.
+In 2014, he was awarded a young talent scholarship by the German film foundation “Nordmedia" for “Media Sound Hamburg” where he could learn from composers as such as Javier Navarette, Oliviere Deriviere, Chris Huelsbeck or Lisle Moore.

-One of his most important achievements so far was the awarding of the “German Film music Award” in the category “Best Music For Short-Film 2016” for his music to the animation movie “Little Infinity”.
+One of his most important achievements so far was receiving the “German Film Music Award” in the category “Best Music For Short-Film 2016” for his music to the animation movie “Little Infinity”.

-Jan Willem studied film music and composition at several Schools and Conservatoires like the School Of Entertainment and Technology (apprenticeship as composer for media) or Zurich University Of Arts (Bachelor in Composition for Film, Theatre and Media) with professors like Niki Reiser, Peter Scherer, Matthias Steinauer, André Bellmont, Rodolphe Schacher, Till Löffler, Kurt Widorski, Benjamin Lang, Domenico Ferrari, Marc Kissóczy.
-He finished his master degree in “Composition for Screen” with distinction at the Royal College Of Music in London (professors: Vasco Hexel, Enrica Sciandrone, Ken Hesketh, Francis Shaw, Gilbert Nuono) for which he was awarded with a german scholarship by “DAAD” (“Deutscher Akademischer Auslandsdienst”).
-Here, he came also in contact with film composers as such as Michael Giacchino or Harry Gregson-Williams during masterclasses.
+Jan Willem studied film music and composition at several Schools and Conservatoires such as the School Of Entertainment and Technology (apprenticeship as a composer for media) and Zurich University Of Arts (Bachelor in Composition for Film, Theatre and Media) with professors as such as Niki Reiser, Peter Scherer, Rodolphe Schacher, Till Löffler, Benjamin Lang, André Bellmont, Matthias Steinauer.
+He finished his master degree in “Composition for Screen” with distinction at the Royal College Of Music in London (professors: Vasco Hexel, Enrica Sciandrone, Ken Hesketh, Francis Shaw, Gilbert Nouno) for which he was awarded a german talent scholarship by “DAAD” (“Deutscher Akademischer Auslandsdienst”).
+Here, he came also in contact with film composers as such as George Fenton, Michael Giacchino and Harry Gregson-Williams during college intern masterclasses.

-Besides composition, Jan Willem is working as a lecturer at festivals or congresses (like the Medienforum Mittweida or Lüneburg Short-Film Festival IM.KASTEN) for film music to sensibilise young filmmakers for the use of sound and music, as well as the collaborative aspects and demands in film productions.
+Besides composition, Jan Willem is working as a lecturer for film music at London South Bank University, festivals and congresses (as such as the Medienforum Mittweida or Lüneburg Short-Film Festival IM.KASTEN) to develop young filmmakers understanding about the use of sound and music, as well as the collaborative aspects and demands in film productions.